SaumickPradhan/Gamified-Canvas-ACan/README.md

-(Interview-2: Computer Science major junior at UC)
+Interview-4: Computer Science major junior at UC

 #### How do you access your assignments and plan to complete them in time?
 Accessing assignments on Canvas is convenient.
 I typically log into my Canvas account and navigate to the respective course page.
 The assignment details, instructions, and due dates are readily available.
 To ensure I complete assignments on time, I use the Canvas Calendar to track assignment deadlines.
 This way, I can efficiently manage my time and prioritize tasks.
 Sometimes, even my friends remind me that an assignment’s due date is coming up, so that is another way I end up completing it on time!
 I often break down larger assignments into smaller tasks and allocate specific time slots for them.